There are just no two ways about it.

 The dashboard: Taking control of your learning

 The dashboard is pretty much the first thing you see after you set up your account.
 It’s the starting point of your language-learning journey.
-On the web version, you’ll see the options to go to “Lessons,” “Vocabulary” and “My Teacher.”
+Here you’ll see options to go to “Lessons,” “Vocabulary” and “My Teacher.”

 Once you’ve zeroed in on a Pathway or topic, click on it and you’ll see the full list of lessons under the category.
 Before starting your first lesson, don’t forget to click the “Add to Dashboard” button so the next time you log in, you can readily see the Pathway on the dashboard.
 (This will essentially allow you to pick up where you left off.)

 Going back to the Dashboard (web version), you’ll also find the “Vocabulary” menu.
 This houses all the vocabulary tools I’ve already mentioned.
 Generally, there are two types of vocabulary aids—the ready-made ones and those that you gradually build yourself.

 The “Word Bank” is one you build yourself by populating it with words as you go through the lessons, while the “Vocabulary Lists” are pre-made decks you can study immediately.
 “Flashcards,” on the other hand, can be both.
 There are pre-made decks, but you can also make your own.

 “My Teacher” is another dashboard menu you’ll find.
 You can only use this if you’re subscribed to the Premium Plus tier of the course, which gives you access to one-on-one language lessons.

 For the app interface, you’ll see similar options: “Browse Lessons,” “Newest Lessons,” “My Library” and “My Teacher.”

 These sections are pretty self-explanatory.
 “My Library” is where your downloaded lessons are stored.
 Downloading content allows you to study anytime and anywhere, without being at the mercy of a Wi-Fi connection.